BrittanyLouviere/Markdown-to-HTML/README.md

 ## Features

 - Converts Markdown files to HTML
-- Handles single files, multiple files, or entire directories
+- Handles whole directories at a time
-- Maintains directory structure when processing directories
+- Maintains directory structure
 - Option to control whether non-markdown files are copied to the output
 - Jinja2 templating for customizable HTML output
 - Default template provides simple 1-to-1 translation without extra CSS, headers, footers, or JavaScript
 - Extracts YAML frontmatter from markdown files and converts it to HTML meta tags
-- Supports footnotes in markdown content
+- Supports footnotes and wikilinks in markdown content

 ## Installation